Lexora-dev/dyneqtra-dev/README.md

 Set up is completed.
 Click on "New Spur" to create a workflow, or start with one of the stock templates.

-# 🛠️ dyneqtra-dev Development Setup
+# 🛠️ Lexora-dev Development Setup
 #### [ Instructions for development on Unix-like systems.
 Development on Windows/PC not tested ]

 The steps for dev setup are same as above, except for step 3: we launch the app in the dev mode instead